-18 Jun About to complete an interview?
+18 Jun Got an interview?
 Let’s talk about first impressions

 Luckily there are some factors you can manage to make a positive first impression.

 When attending a job interview, whether we like it or not, judgement will generally occur when you first walk into a room.
 Always dress to impress, but dress to your own personal style and to a degree, also that of the workplace.
 Being clean and well groomed also goes along way.
 The upside of dressing to impress, it will increase your confidence.

 Simple things like greeting with a firm and confident handshake or making eye contact when talking goes along way.
 Sitting with your arms crossed can appear more closed or abrupt.